chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 image:
 qualifiers:
   audience: >
-    Software developers working with Ember Octane; also folks with a decent amount of JavaScript knowledge who are interested in deeper understanding of some modern concepts.
+    Software developers working with Ember Octane; also developers with a decent amount of JavaScript knowledge interested in deepening their understanding of modern JavaScript.

 thanks: >
   A conversation with [Nathaniel Furniss](https://www.linkedin.com/in/nlfurniss/) helped me see the value of stripping out all the autotracking and Ember/Glimmer-isms for explaining this concept.
 [Chris Garrett](https://pzuraq.com) ([@pzuraq](https://github.com/pzuraq)) pointed me to the actual Glimmer implementation of the concepts discussed in this post.